Julian Colbeck: Steve Hackett

 Earlier in 1989, Colbeck began what would become a long-term association with Steve Hackett, appearing on a live-recorded TV show that would become the album and DVD Time Lapse.
 Over the next seven years he appeared on 10 or more Steve Hackett albums and countless North and South American tours.

 In 1996, whilst on stage with Steve Hackett and Chester Thompson along with John Wetton and Ian McDonald, Colbeck had a cathartic moment.
 "I looked around stage and saw a bunch of old men, including (if not especially) me".
 He made a conscious decision and determined to "get the hell out" of performing onstage and has yet to return.
 He continues to hold a firm belief that live rock 'n' roll music is a young man's game.

 Back to Bach

 In 1991, Colbeck released a solo album Back to Bach, [EG/Virgin] collaborating with concert pianist Jonathan Cohen, plus Steve Hackett, Milton McDonald, John Keeble, Mary Hopkin, and the Irish poet Brian Keenan.

 Writing

 In the late 1970s, Colbeck started writing for numerous English Language MI and Pro Audio magazines (as well as some French, German and Japanese) including: Sounds, Sound on Sound, Music Technology, Keyboard Player, Keyboard, Music Week, Making Music, Electronic Musician, and The Frankfurt Daily.
 He subsequently published several keyboard buyers guides, a Frank Zappa biography, music related and even assisted his then brother-in-law Raymond Blanc, with a cookbook.
+In 2025, Colbeck started writing his touring memoirs, “Travels With My Amp”, based on diaries written after every single live show he played throughout his performing career - since he was 11.
+Publication is due in 2027.